Prints the URL address of the theme in use.

 Creating a reference to the theme's stylesheet by using the {ThemeURL} tag

-By using the {ThemeURL} tag, you can create e.g. references to the theme stylesheets.
+With the {ThemeURL} tag, you can create references to theme style sheets, for example.
 In such case, there is no need to include the complete theme address in the references:

-Usually, you may want to use the {MinifyCSS} tag for creating references to stylesheets in order to automatically minify the CSS files loaded to the page.
+Most often, it is advisable to use the {MinifyCSS} tag for stylesheet references, which allows you to automatically minify the CSS files fetched for the page.

 Attribuutit

-By using the after and before attributes you can define content that is output either after or before the tag's output.
+With the before and after attributes, you can define content that is output before or after the content produced by the tag.

 E.g.

-If the tag does not produce any content, neither the content of the after and before attributes will be output.
+If the tag does not produce any content, the content of the before and after attributes will also not be displayed.

 escape: